OpenSignLabs/OpenSign/docs/docs/help/Settings/Preferences.md

 Decide whether the document should be signed **sequentially** or **simultaneously** by multiple signers.

 - **Yes** – Signers receive the document in a set order.
-The next signer gets access only after the previous one has completed signing.
+The next signer gains access only after the previous one completes signing.
-- **No** – All signers receive the document at once and can sign independently of one another.
+- **No** – All signers receive the document at once and can sign independently.

-> Users can change this option while creating the document or template.
+> Users can change this option while creating the document or a template.

 ---